Review of Energy Consumers Australia

 The Council considered the establishment of a national energy consumer advocacy body was an important step towards increasing consumer advocacy on national energy market matters of strategic importance and material consequence for energy consumers, in particular, households and small business consumers.

+The next step is for the ECA to prepare a response to the review for Council’s consideration.
 Any questions can be directed to the COAG Energy Council via email at firstname.lastname@example.org.